Convert AEST to JST

 When is 6 PM AEST in JST?

 18:00 AEST = 17:00 JST.
-This can be a strong option for late-day Australia calls that still reach Japan before the end of a typical office day, which is helpful for operations updates, shipping cutoffs, and same-day decision making.
+This can work for end-of-day coordination from Australia while still reaching Japan before the close of a typical office day.